apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 .. toctree::
    :maxdepth: 2

 The :file:`remap.config` file (by default, located in ``/usr/local/etc/trafficserver/``) contains mapping rules that Traffic Server uses to perform the following actions:

--  Map URL requests for a specific origin server to the appropriate location on Traffic Server when Traffic Server acts as a reverse proxy for that particular origin server
+*  Map URL requests for a specific origin server to the appropriate location on Traffic Server when Traffic Server acts as a reverse proxy for that particular origin server

--  Reverse-map server location headers so that when origin servers respond to a request with a location header that redirects the client to another location, the clients do not bypass Traffic Server
+*  Reverse-map server location headers so that when origin servers respond to a request with a location header that redirects the client to another location, the clients do not bypass Traffic Server

--  Redirect HTTP requests permanently or temporarily without Traffic Server having to contact any origin servers
+*  Redirect HTTP requests permanently or temporarily without Traffic Server having to contact any origin servers

-Refer to  :ref:`reverse-proxy-and-http-redirects`, for information about redirecting HTTP requests and using reverse proxy.

 After you modify the :file:`remap.config` run the :option:`traffic_ctl config reload` to apply the changes.